ChHarding/planning-spec-example/project_spec_example.md

 - Note which blocks involve user interaction and of what kind (input?
 Output?)

 ### Final (self) assessment (1 pts)
-- After working through the spec what was the biggest most unexpected change to had to make?
+- After working through the spec what was the biggest most unexpected change to had to make from your sketch?
 - How confident do you feel that you can implement the spec as it's written right now?
 - What is the biggest potential problem that you NEED to solve (or you’ll fail)?
 - What parts are you least sure/familiar with?